CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/challenge-decks.md

   {: .text-gamma }

 {: .counsel }
-> The rulesbooks in the Rules Arrchive reflect the published text without any errata.
-However, they do have minor corrections to typographical, clerical, and typesetting issues in the original text.
-Such corrections are <b>not</b> annotated.
+> The Rules Archive gives the original published text without modification from errata or official clarifications.
+However, they do have corrections to minor typographical, grammatical, clerical, and typesetting issues in the original text.
+Such corrections are <b>not</b> noted or annotated.
+Anything in the original text that goes beyond a minor issue is left unaltered and described with an annotation.
 </details>

 ---

 # MIDDLE-EARTH: CHALLENGE DECKS

-{: .text-center .text-beta }
+{: .text-center }
 RULES SUMMARY AND PLAY TIPS

+{: .text-center }
 ## INTRODUCTION

 Welcome to the _MECCG Challenge Decks_.
 This box contains everything you need, except for a pair of dice, to challenge any opponent to a fun and competitive match of the _Middle-earth Collectible Card Game_ (_MECCG_).